Regression vs Classification ML: What’s the Difference?

 Practical Tips for Your ML Projects

-- Start Simple: Begin with simpler models like Linear or Logistic Regression.
-They provide a baseline and are easier to interpret.
+- Start Simple: Begin with simpler models like Linear Regression or Logistic Regression to establish a baseline.
+Then, progressively try more complex models if needed.

-- Iterate and Tune: Use techniques like cross-validation to get a reliable estimate of your model’s performance and tune hyperparameters systematically.
-Libraries like Scikit-learn offer tools like GridSearchCV for this.
+- Cross-Validation: Always use cross-validation techniques (like k-fold cross-validation) to get a reliable estimate of your model’s performance on unseen data and to tune hyperparameters effectively.

 Frequently Asked Questions

-What is the main goal of regression in ML?
+What is the main difference between regression and classification?

-Logistic Regression is a classification algorithm, despite its name.
-It predicts the probability of a binary outcome, which is then used to assign the data point to one of two classes.
-It does not output a continuous value like regression models.
+Despite its name, Logistic Regression is a classification algorithm.
+It predicts the probability of a binary outcome, which is then used to assign a class.

-Can a problem be both regression and classification?
+Can Decision Trees be used for both regression and classification?

-What are common mistakes when choosing between regression and classification?
+What are some common pitfalls when choosing between regression and classification?

 Sabrina